acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 ## Packet submission
 Unlike past iterations of the set, no teams are required to submit questions in order to play the tournament.
 However, ACF still needs high-quality, half-packet submissions from teams to complete the set.

 Below is the submission schedule for ACF Fall.
 All deadlines are at 11:59 p.m.
-PDT.
+Pacific Time.
 The maximum packet discounts have increased since last year; furthermore, all submitting teams are eligible for an additional −$20 quality discount if their questions are particularly polished and usable, up to a maximum discount of −$60.
 Teams may submit a maximum of one half-packet.

 - August 23, 2020: −$50
 - August 30, 2020: −$40